linux-system-roles/ha_cluster/README.md

   monitoring.
 Defaults to empty list if not set.
 Always refer to the devices using the long, stable device name (`/dev/disk/by-id/`).

-## Export current cluster configuration
+## Variables Exported by the Role

-The role provides `ha_cluster_info` module which exports current cluster configuration in a dictionary matching the structure of this role variables.
+The role contains `ha_cluster_info` module which exports current cluster configuration in a dictionary matching the structure of this role variables.
 If the role is run with these variables, it recreates the same cluster.